LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

 #.
 Free solver memory

-   * If an ARKODE stepper module was used as an partition IVP integrator, call :c:func:`SUNStepper_Destroy` and :c:func:`ARKodeFree` to free the memory allocated for that integrator.
+   * If an ARKODE stepper module was used as a partition IVP integrator, call :c:func:`SUNStepper_Destroy` and :c:func:`ARKodeFree` to free the memory allocated for that integrator.